owenwang05/owenwang05/README.md

 # Heyy!
 Nice to meet you! 👋

 I'm Owen, a Computer Engineering student at the University of Illinois at Urbana-Champaign.
 My passion for programming and engineering stems from my love for building and problem solving.
 Whether developing games, websites, or small gadgets, I enjoy seeking new opportunites to apply my technical skills.
 I would love the opportunity to apply my technical skills in a real-world setting, and possibly benefit my community.
-In my spare time, I enjoy playing tennnis, practicing guitar, and spending time with friends.
+In my spare time, you can catch me at the gym, playing tennis, or picking up new skills.

-Here is my [resume](https://drive.google.com/file/d/1KTGpm0tKCBqxpv-tew3acyE-E9DIIPxn/view?usp=sharing) so you can learn more about me!
+Here is my [resume](https://drive.google.com/file/d/1svD1zHL9mjnV4aJYk5vwx28pNLbDKOMi/view?usp=sharing) so you can learn more about me!

 ### Skills 💻
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)